ELPatitoLoco/ScriptedEvents-Wiki-Clone/DOOR.md

 ```
 Locks, unlocks, open, closes, or destroys doors.
 A duration can be provided to revert the action (minus destroying) after a certain amount of time, in seconds, has passed.

+## Note
+This command will always ignore SCP-079's doors.

 ## Arguments
 ### Mode
 The MODE argument indicates what action to take place.
 Valid options are: `OPEN`, `CLOSE`, `LOCK`, `UNLOCK`, AND `DESTROY`.